 Information on ordering nursing pins is given to all seniors during the final semester of their senior year.
 The Nursing pin is to be worn only after the requirements for the degree have been met.
-Orders are placed through the UW-Eau Claire University Bookstore and the pins are awarded at a special Convocation Ceremony on commencement day.
+Orders are placed through the UW-Eau Claire University Bookstore and the pins are awarded at a special Convocation Ceremony held the evening before commencement.
 In case of loss or damage to a nursing pin, graduates contact the University Bookstore for replacement.